padajar/padajar.github.io/_pages/education.md

 National Science Bowl ([link1](https://science.osti.gov/wdts/nsb), [link2](https://www.mitsciencebowl.com/))
 : *Alumni Volunteer, National Science Bowl, 2020–*
-: *Coordinator, Northeast Regional Middle School Science Bowl, 2017–2021* : I loved science bowl in middle and high school.
+: *Coordinator + Invitational Founder, MIT Science Bowl and NERMSSB, 2017–2021* : I loved science bowl in middle and high school.
 During college, I was coordinator for the Northeast Regional Middle School Science Bowl, and helped start the MIT Science Bowl Invitational for high school students.
 Doing this gave me a chance to reflect on the nature of academic competitions, and more broadly, how I want my personal work to balance challenging advanced students and benefitting *all* students.
 While I’m not as involved in organizing anymore, you can always find me volunteering at the MIT invitational/regional and the [National Science Bowl](https://science.osti.gov/wdts/nsb) Finals!

 <!--